- Fellowship - University of Catania Emanuele Hospital (2006-2006), Orthopaedic Trauma

 - Leadership Hall of Fame 2015-2016, Scientific Chair of Annual Scientific Conference of the American College of Foot and Ankle Surgeons

-Liu GT, Sautter TL, Buddecke DE(Ed.)
-(2016), Chicago, Illinois, American College of Foot and Ankle Surgeon
+Liu GT, Sautter TL, Buddecke DE (2016), Chicago, Illinois, American College of Foot and Ankle Surgeon

-- International Advances in Foot and Ankle Surgery
+- Stress Fractures of the Foot and Ankle in Athletes in International Advances in Foot and Ankle Surgery

 Lymphocyte Apoptosis and Apoptosis associated Gene Expression in Sjogren’s Syndrome